zweg25/Scrabble/README.md

 The single tile leave score does not think of the entire hand.
 However, it does consider the strength of letters on average.
 That is why I use both values in my program to evaluate the total value of a specific play.

-This program is motivated by there different linguistic topics to not only provide the best Scrabble word, but also to explore how significant synergy is in the English language.
+This program is motivated by different linguistic topics to not only provide the best Scrabble word, but also to explore how significant synergy is in the English language.

 ## Known Bugs/What's Next

 As of now, blank tiles are not implemented.
 They are not as important to the motivation of the project.
-Additionally, exchanging tiles are a very important factor in the game of Scrabble, but because I do not have direct access to the algorithms calculators use to determine a rack's leave score, I could not try every combination of leftover racks.
+Additionally, exchanging tiles are a very important factor in the game of Scrabble, but because I do not have direct access to the algorithm's calculators use to determine a rack's leave score, I could not try every combination of leftover racks.
 Thus, the next most important thing to implement is evaluating the value of exchanging tiles.